-Embark on the ultimate evening of Middle‑earth magic at Hobbiton Movie Set with an evening dinner tour.
-Discover Bag End, the Party Tree and the Green Dragon Inn on a guided tour before enjoying a banquet feast in the Green Dragon dining room.
+Embark on the ultimate evening of Middle‑earth™ magic at Hobbiton™ Movie Set in Matamata with an evening dinner tour.
+Discover Bag End, the Party Tree, and the Green Dragon Inn™ on a guided tour before enjoying a banquet feast in the Green Dragon dining room.
 Standard guided tours also run throughout the day.

 West of Hamilton lies Raglan, a beautifully scenic stretch of black sand coastline.
 Featuring in the 1966 surfing movie Endless Summer, Raglan is a surfing mecca and is home to one of the longest and most consistent left-handers in the world.
 See what all the fuss is about with a surf lesson from the Raglan Surf School.

 A haven for a myriad of New Zealand’s most endangered bird species, Sanctuary Mountain is a mainland ‘island’ created by a pest-proof fence.
-Get up close to takahe, tuatara, giant weta and kaka amidst the beauty of Mount Maungatautari, an ancient forested volcano.
+Get up close to takahē, tuatara, giant wētā, and kākā amidst the beauty of Mount Maungatautari, an ancient forested volcano.

-Soak up the rich arts and culture of the Hamilton Waikato region at Waikato Museum.
-Highlights include a majestic war waka (Maori canoe), galleries featuring local artwork and the Waikato WW1 story, ‘For Us They Fell’.
+Soak up the rich arts and culture of the Waikato region at Waikato Museum.
+Highlights include a majestic war waka (Māori canoe), galleries featuring local artwork and the Waikato WW1 story, ‘For Us They Fell’.
 If you’re after a day of outdoors and fun, visit the Hamilton Zoo which is home to over 600 native and exotic animals.
 With New Zealand’s largest walk-through aviary and free zookeeper talks, there’s plenty to see and do with the family.

 8. Ride on one of Waikato's cycling trails